JKKDY/april/README.md

 auto system = build_system(env, MyContainer());
 ```

 You can derive from `container::ContiguousContainer<Config, Env>` to reuse storage and id/index utilities.
-ContiguousContainer stores particles in a single contiguous vector.
+ContiguousContainer stores particles data in a single contiguous vector.

 ### Custom integrator